brozena/brozena-old.github.io/tabla.md

 I can imagine beautiful moments will follow as they have over the last ten years.
 But today I can feel how light my dream is, finally free of expectation's weight.
 Each moment I sit down to play and listen is a beautiful moment.

 [This]({% post_url 2016-07-25-harvesting-discipline %}) took a long time.
-Which is to say, forgiveness must come before acts of creation can.
+Which is to say, forgiveness opens up the possibility of creation.

 ![A long time.](/assets/sunday.png)